 The website, which also allows users to download movies and books, stands accused of enabling massive online copyright infringement, including that of many popular Nintendo titles.

 “The Website is among the most visited and notorious online hubs for pirated Nintendo video games.
 Through the Website, Defendants reproduce, distribute, monetize, and offer for download thousands of unauthorized copies of Nintendo’s video games,” the company wrote.

-Nintendo said that RomUniverse made things worse by profiting from these copyright infringements by selling paid premium accounts that allowed users to download as many games as they want.
+RomUniverse profited from these copyright infringements by offering paid premium accounts that allow users to download as many games as they want, Nintendo further alleged.

 The site’s operator, Los Angeles resident Matthew Storman, clearly disagreed with these allegations.
 Without an attorney, he decided to defend himself in court.
 In his view, the site wasn’t breaking any laws and he asked the court to dismiss the case.

 Since then the case has progressed with a few bumps in the road.
 Last summer, Nintendo requested further evidence as part of the discovery process, including tax records, communications, and download statistics.
 Storman replied that he couldn’t provide this due to a medical issue and asked for time to recover.